nwplus/self-learning-resources/3-intermediate/db-types.md

 ### Structure

 Relational databases are table-based, you can think of them kind of like a more powerful excel spreadsheet!
 They are called relational because you can define relationships between different tables.
-For example, each customer could have an id and each order would have the id of the customer who it belonged to:
+For example, each customer could have an ID and each order would have the ID of the customer who it belonged to:

 ![Example of database relations](/images/db-relations.png)